GR47BD/frontend/README.md

 | | |- components/ # The individual components
 | | |- views/ # The different web pages or "views"
 | | |- handler.js # The file that handles the ui
+| |- visualize/ # All code to with organising the visualizations
+| |- DataHandler.js # Organizes the dataset
 | |- index.html # The html file, which will probably be the only html file we need
 | |- index.js # The main file, here the code is started (like the main function in Java)
 |- .babelrc # The configuration file for Babel
 |- .gitignore # Tells git which files to ignore, like the installed packages
+|- generator.js # A script to generate bigger datasets
 |- package-lock.json # An automatically generated file keeping track of the dependencies
 |- package.json # The configuration for NPM
 |- README.md # This file